MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain Observatory Toolbox
 A MATLAB toolbox for accessing and using the neural recording public datasets from the **Allen Brain Observatory**[^1].

-## Getting Started with Allen Brain Observatory datasets
+## Getting Started

+### Quickstart examples for each Allen Brain Observatory dataset
 [Data releases](https://portal.brain-map.org/latest-data-release) from the Allen Brain Observatory include four datasets of neural activity recordings during presentations of visual stimuli to awake mice.
-Quickstart examples for each illustrate core operations of browsing, accessing, and viewing dataset items:
+Quickstart examples for each can be viewed, and readily run in [MATLAB Online](https://www.mathworks.com/products/matlab-online.html):

 | Dataset | Recordings | Experiment | Details | Quickstart Example |
 | --- | --- | --- | --- | --- |